apache/trafficserver/doc/developer-guide/api/functions/TSHttpConnectPlugin.en.rst

 stack via the loopback interface.

 :arg:`options`
-   A :c:type:`TSHttpConnectPluginOptions` structure that contains fields that provide the network address of the target, a tag that can be passed through to the HTTP state machine, a plugin ID, a buffer index and buffer water mark.
+   A :c:type:`TSHttpConnectOptions` structure that contains fields that provide the network address of the target, a tag that can be passed through to the HTTP state machine, a plugin ID, a buffer index and buffer water mark.

 The virtual connection returned as the :c:type:`TSVConn` is API equivalent to a network virtual connection both to the plugin and